donghun2018/adclick-simulator/README.md

 #### Python

-Anaconda is an easy way to get working python.
+Anaconda is an easy way to get a working python.
 Get it [here](https://www.anaconda.com/download/).

 The initial version of the simulator is tested on 64-bit python 3.6 as follows: